 You are responsible for what is in your body.
 You need to insure the medicine you are taking and what you are eating/drinking will not affect drug/alcohol testing.

-- old X Do not take medicine or use products that contain alcohol - old X Do not take over the counter mood enhancers such as Kratom - old X Do not eat poppy seeds - × Do not use synthetic substances (K2, Spice, etc.) - old X Do not take any cleansing/masking products - × Do not take diet pills without permission - X Do not take herbal supplements without permission - old X Do not take cold or allergy medication without permission
+- X Do not take medicine or use products that contain alcohol - ➤ Do not use any over the counter mood enhancing substance, such as Kratom - X Do not eat poppy seeds - ➤ Do not use synthetic substances (K2, Spice, etc.) - ✗ Do not take any cleansing/masking products - ➤ Do not take diet pills without permission - X Do not take herbal supplements without permission - X Do not take cold or allergy medication without permission